gvp-257/AnalogControlPanel/examples/Readme.md

 ### Read LDR

-Basic example, reading the voltage at the junction of an LDR and ordinary resistor to estimate light level.
+TODO Basic example, reading the voltage at the junction of an LDR and ordinary resistor to estimate light level.

 ### Read Battery

-Shows the readBattery() function.
+TODO Shows the `getSupplyVoltage()` and `setInternalReference()` functions.
+The latter allows you to correct the voltage reported by `getSupplyVoltage()`, and all the other readings you do using the internal reference.

 ### Measure Internal Reference